We have 15 reasons why Mars is a truly remarkable planet

 In opposite direction, the Sun and Jupiter pull.
-Like a tug-of-war, other planets causing them to stay in between.
+Like a tug-of-war, other planets cause them to stay in between.

 These planetesimals are the remains of a terrestrial planet that disintegrated in outer space.
-These pieces of odd-shaped rock did not mould into planets of their own and remain in the asteroid belt.
+These pieces of odd-shaped rock did not mold into planets of their own and remain in the asteroid belt.